NLog/NLog.github.io/_posts/2015-08-30-nlog-4-1-0-is-now-available.md

 So the upgrade path to NLog 4

-1. Enable "exceptionLoggingOldStyle" in the config
+1. Enable "exceptionLoggingOldStyle" in the configuration
 2. Upgrade to NLog 4.1+
 3. (this can take some time): replace the calls to `Log(string message, Exception ex)` etc.
-4. Disable "exceptionLoggingOldStyle"
+4. Disable "exceptionLoggingOldStyle"  in the configuration

 Note: we will remove this feature in NLog 5.0